microsoft/movie-db-java-on-azure/README.md

 - They are used for independent micro computations
 - They are used for linking two disconnected units in a workflow

+## Troubleshooting ##

+This section will document some of the issues which have been identified when trying to build and deploy this sample application; more will be added as different issues are discovered.

+### 'Permission Denied' error when creating the data app ###

+When you are attempting to build the data app, you might encounter the following error:

+`[ERROR] Failed to execute goal com.spotify:docker-maven-plugin:0.4.11:build (default-cli) on project data-app: Exception caught: java.util.concurrent.ExecutionException: com.spotify.docker.client.shaded.javax.ws.rs.ProcessingException: java.io.IOException: Permission denied`

+This error is caused when your user account does not have permissions to create the necessary socket for Docker; more details are available in [Solving Docker permission denied while trying to connect to the Docker daemon socket](https://techoverflow.net/2017/03/01/solving-docker-permission-denied-while-trying-to-connect-to-the-docker-daemon-socket/).

+### 'Password Complexity' errors when provisioning the sample application ###

+Some of the Azure services have various password complexity requirements; as a result, you may encounter various errors related to password complexity when you are running the provision scripts.
+In order to avoid or resolve these issues, you should ensure that the passwords which you choose adhere to standards; for example, at the very least you should choose passwords which have a mixture of uppercase letters, lowercase letters, numbers, and punctuation.

 ## Contributing ##

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

+## Disclaimer ##

+**Note**: The sample code, scripts, and documentation in this sample application are not supported under any Microsoft standard support program or service.
+This sample application is provided AS IS without warranty of any kind.
+Microsoft disclaims all implied warranties including, without limitation, any implied warranties of merchantability or of fitness for a particular purpose.
+The entire risk arising out of the use or performance of this sample application remains with you.
+In no event shall Microsoft, its authors, or anyone else involved in the creation, production, or delivery of the scripts be liable for any damages whatsoever (including, without limitation, damages for loss of business profits, business interruption, loss of business information, or other pecuniary loss) arising out of the use of or inability to use this sample application, even if Microsoft has been advised of the possibility of such damages.